GerrGIT/Mtree-jquery-plugin/README.md

 See: http://foundation.zurb.com/forum/posts/17104-plugin-mtree-menu

-Modified to behave like a real real jquery plugin.
+Just modified a little to behave like a real jquery plugin instead of a snippet.

 ## How to Use?